TheJessieKirk/jam_fallout_3/JXPThePittTrogItems/JXPThePittTrogItems Readme.txt

        “JXPThePittTrogItemsMissingJunkCP - Textures.bsa” to your PC's Fallout 3
        Data directory so that the mods work together correctly.

-    3. Optionally, extract the files “JXPThePittTrogItems - Readme.txt” and
-       “JXPThePittTrogItems - License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.
+    3. Optionally, extract the files “JXPThePittTrogItems Readme.txt” and “JXPThePittTrogItems License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

     4. Launch Fallout 3.
 When the Launcher window appears, select “Data Files”.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JXPThePittTrogItems.esp” to enable it, then click/tap the “OK” button.
+       Click/tap the checkbox next to “JXPThePittTrogItems.esm” to enable it, as well as “JXPThePittTrogItemsMissingJunkCP.esp” and/or
+       “JXPThePittTrogItemsTheTTickets.esp” if you chose to use them, then click/tap the “OK” button.
 The mod is now installed.

                                 3. GAME CHANGES